 What is being suggested here is to value both the Bible as a means of grace able to transform people into the likeness of Jesus and also value new truths we find from science and cultural learning (general revelation).
 There must be a dialogue between the major themes, virtues, and values taught in the Bible and what modern Christian communities think is true and loving.
 The narratives of the Bible are to shape the vision of the contemporary community while that community also takes seriously the idea that biblical teachings are inescapably enmeshed in human languages and cultures which took particular values and beliefs for granted.
 It is a conversation, not a one-way street as some claim.
 Christian communities rightly regard the Bible as a sacred text that shapes their identity.
 Yet, they also see that the Bible contains teachings they consider out of line with the best reasoning we have available on a topic.
 So, we need to acknowledge that it is a two-way street and honestly face the situation.

 We need to follow the lead of folks such as Paul and Peter who reflected on what the gospel of Jesus meant for their day and age.
 We should imitate their practice of using Jesus as the focal point to think about how to follow God in our day and age rather than simply mimic what they said.
 They brought about a religious and social revolution regarding how Gentiles were treated.
 After centuries of dialogue, Christians renounced slavery.
 Both of these involved setting aside biblical teaching and transforming social traditions of the day.
 These changes were difficult but they did not abandon biblical authority or destroy society as some claimed would happen.
 The debates are painful and it may take a long time to reach general agreement.
-Today, we debate the biblical injunctions regarding homosexuality.
+Today, we debate the biblical injunctions regarding same-sex attraction.
 These are in the Bible, our sacred text, so we take them seriously.
 Yet, we just surveyed an array of other commands, such as slavery, that are in the Bible as well.
 We know that Christians debated these and finally developed good reasons to set them aside.
-Today we are having a conversation about whether or not following the Bible means to enforce the injunctions against homosexual behavior or whether following the Bible means we must set these particular teachings aside.
+Today we are having a conversation about whether or not following the Bible means to enforce the injunctions against gay people or whether following the Bible means we must set these particular teachings aside.

 Nearly a third of millennials who left their religious upbringing did so because of negative treatment of gays by churches.
 Public Religion Research Institute, “Survey: A Shifting Landscape: A Decade of change in American Attitudes About Same-Sex Marriage and LGBT Issues,” February 26, 2014, http://publicreligion.org/research/2014/02/2014-lgbt-survey/.